Dimension-North-Inc/Silo/README.md

 `Storage`, by comparison, was written prior to `async-await` and has rudimentary support for `Combine`.

-One among several areas where `Storage` is more established than `Silo` is its handling of classic Cocoa undo management. `Storage` started its life as the back-end for a document-based Cocoa application.
-Undo is a key part of this environment, and `Silo` hasn't yet been coded to support Cocoa-style undo/redo.

 ### Silo Components

 `Silo` bundles two basic services that are meant to be used together - a state manager `Store`, and a dependency injectable type `Injectable`.